학술논문

 Abstract

-We propose to realize quantum anomalous Hall effect (QAHE) in two-dimensional antiferromagnetic topological insulators.
-We consider antiferromagnetic MnBi$_2$Te$_4$ as a concrete example.
-In contrast to the even-layer A-type antiferromagnetic MnBi$_2$Te$_4$ that has zero Chern number due to the combined parity-time ($\mathcal{PT}$) symmetry, the system can host a nonzero Chern number by breaking this symmetry.
-We show that by controlling the antiferromagnetic spin configuration, for example, down/up/up/down, to break $\mathcal{PT}$ symmetry, tetralayer antiferromagnetic MnBi$_2$Te$_4$ can realize QAHE with Chern number $\mathcal{C}=-1$.
-Such spin configuration can be stablized by pinning the spin orientations on top and bottom layers.
-Furthermore, we reveal that the edge states are layer-selective and primarily locate at the boundaries of the bottom and top layers.
-In addition, via tuning the on-site orbital energy which determines the inverted band gap, we find tunable Chern number from $\mathcal{C}=-1$ to $\mathcal{C}=2$ and then to $\mathcal{C}=-1$.
-Our work not only proposes a scheme to realize Chern number tunable QAHE in antiferromagnets without net spin magnetization, but also provide a platform for layer-selective dissipationless transport devices.
+We propose to realize the quantum anomalous Hall effect (QAHE) in two-dimensional compensated antiferromagnets without net spin magnetization.} We consider antiferromagnetic MnBi$_2$Te$_4$ as a concrete example. \textcolor{blue}{By breaking the parity-time ($\mathcal{PT}$) symmetry of even-layer MnBi$_2$Te$_4$, we find that the system can host the QAHE with a nonzero Chern number.} We show that by controlling the antiferromagnetic spin configuration, for example, down/up/up/down that breaks $\mathcal{PT}$ symmetry, tetralayer MnBi$_2$Te$_4$ can host a Chern number $\mathcal{C}=-1$.
+Such spin configuration can be stabilized by pinning the spin orientations of the surfaces. \textcolor{blue}{Furthermore, via tuning the on-site orbital energy and vertical electric fields, we find rich QAHE phases with tunable Chern number of $|\mathcal{C}|=1, 2, 3$.
+In addition, we reveal that the edge states are layer-selective and primarily locate at the boundaries of the bottom and top layers.
+Our work not only proposes a scheme to realize Chern number tunable QAHE in antiferromagnets without net spin magnetization, but also provides a platform for layer-selective dissipationless transport devices.